rcyl/rustacean/README.md

 might be faster if you use Relaxed for atomic operations that can tolerate weaker memory ordering guarantees.

+## Loom
+Consider loom for concurrency testing

 ## Running TSan
 RUSTFLAGS="-Z sanitizer=$SAN" cargo test --target x86_64-unknown-linux-gnu
 Where $SAN is one of address, leak, memory or thread.

+## Quirky c types
+C types like __be32, don't often translate directly to Rust types and may be best left as something like [u8; 4].
+For example __be32 is encoded as big-endian whereas Rust's i32 follows the endianess of the current platform

+## FFI memory allocation
+- Implementation managed memory interface.
+Memory is managed by rust usually via Box for example fn new() -> *mut RustType type and a free function that deallocates the memory when done.
+- Caller managed memory.
+Caller calls fn new(my_mem: *const c_void, len: c_int) -> *mut RustType
+No free function is provided as deallocation happens in the caller.

+Prefer to allow caller to pass in memory when it is feasible since it gives the caller more freedom to manage memory as it deems appropriate.
+Caller might be using a highly specialized allocator or some custom OS and may not want to be forced to use the standard allocator.
+Caller could even use stack or reuse already allocated memory.

+Go with caller allcoated memory for anything that is large or frequent.

 ## Include generated bindings
 If bindgen runs in build.rs and generate bindings.rs, it can be included with